SolaceDev/maas-docs-online/docs/group_howto/ght_add_resource_group_scoping.rst

 Background
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-If you are an enterprise customer, you may have Solace PubSub+ Cloud set up to have a private accessed Solace datacenter within your own Azure subscription.
-To ensure that Solace datacenter’s access to resources within your subscription is restricted, Solace App can be resource group scoped by custom roles.
-Any new service you wish to create by Solace App needs to have their corresponding resource group created by your explicitly.
+If you are an enterprise customer, you may have Solace PubSub+ Cloud configured to use a private access Solace datacenter within your own Azure subscription.
+To ensure that Solace datacenter’s access to resources within your subscription is restricted, Solace App can be resource group scoped.
+For any new broker you wish to create via Solace Console, you need to explicitly  create the corresponding broker resource group and role assignment.

 Steps Required
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-In order to accomplish this, you will need to configure both your Azure Cloud accou t and Solace PubSub+ Cloud account.
+In order to accomplish this, you will need to configure both your Azure Cloud account and Solace PubSub+ Cloud account.
   1. :ref:`Setup the resource group in Azure account and <azuresetup>`
     * :ref:`Create the resource groups needed for new messaging services.<azuresetup>`
     * :ref:`Configure them so Solace App can access them.<azuresetup>`
   2. :ref:`Register the newly added resource group with Solace PubSub+ Cloud.<solacesetup>`

     * Register the resource groups in PubSub+ Cloud so services will now use them.
-    * Query for a ist of resource groups that are used by services
+    * Query for a list of resource groups that are used by services
     * Query for a list of available resource groups registered with PubSub+ Cloud

 Assumptions